Tomorrow The World

 August 10th, 2008

 I’m starting another little side project today.
 I love lists.
 (I’ve got a few over in my sidebar if you want to take a look.)
 There’s something about the “organization” of lists that just suits me perfectly.
 I like order, organization, everything in it’s place.
-I have lists of things to do each day, lists of things to do tomorrow, lists of albums I need to buy, lists of albums … [more]
+I have lists of things to do each day, lists of things to do tomorrow, lists of albums I need to buy, lists of albums I need to sell, lists of albums I love and like, lists of artists I need to make iTunes playlists … [more]

 It’s Only Love